 - How many rounds of interview you should expect.
 This module dissects the interview rounds of a typical management consulting hiring process.
 We will explain the difference between them in terms of who will be performing these interviews and what kind of questions you should expect.

 - Introduction to the case interview.
 The case interview is the most characteristic step of the management consulting hiring process.
 It is not only the part of the process you have to prepare the most for, it is also the best way to assess if you will enjoy working as a management consultant.
-As such, the MCF covers the case interview extensively.
+As such, the Management Consulting Training Track covers the case interview extensively.
 This module gives a first overlook of the case interview, explaining why it is important, what employers are looking for during a case interview, and which questions you should expect.

 - Case interview frameworks.
 To have the right approach during a case interview, you need to understand what a framework is, what are the main framework types, and how to apply them to particular situations.
 You will learn all of that during this module.

 Increase your chances of landing a management consultant position by learning the structure of a case interview and knowing how to prepare for it.
 This module covers…

 - The structure of the case interview.
 The case interview can take a long time and it follows a series of defined steps.
 In this module, you will learn what are the steps of the case interview, how long does each step take, and what you should consider in each of them.

 - The language you should use during a case interview.
 You have to make sure you are conveying your thought structure to hiring managers during the case interview.
 This module covers what you should say at each stem and give you scripts that you can use as a base when you are preparing for an interview.